-The context begins towards the end of a conversation in which that Jesus had asked His disciples: “Who do men say that I, the Son of Man, am?”
+The context of the keys, that Jesus was going to give, comes about by Jesus asking His disciples: “Who do men say that I, the Son of Man, am?”

 Jesus answered and said to him, 'Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.

 And I also say to you that you are Peter, and on this rock I will build My Eklesia/Called-Out Ones, and the gates of Hades shall not prevail against it.